 Beneficiaries of an MDPOA widely range, as anyone may face sudden incapacitation.
 For instance, individuals with chronic illnesses or those undergoing major surgeries often use this strategy.
 Families also benefit from reduced stress and discord during challenging times.
 Structured correctly, an MDPOA aligns the principal’s healthcare preferences with real-time medical interventions.

 Practical considerations include selecting an agent who understands the principal’s values and medical treatment preferences.
-It’s vital to discuss detailed healthcare goals to ensure the agent acts in accordance with the principal’s wishes.
+It’s vital to discuss detailed healthcare goals to ensure the agent acts by the principal’s wishes.
 Additionally, reviewing and updating the MDPOA regularly can accommodate life changes or shifting preferences.

 Importance of a Medical Durable Power of Attorney